 Memory Verse: “The Lord heard Elijah’s cry, and the boy’s life returned to him, and he lived.”
 1 Kings 17:22

-Life Connection: Elijah lived during a time when it was dangerous to be a Christian and he boldly followed the Lord wherever the Lord led him.
+Life Connection: Elijah lived during a time when it was dangerous to be a faithful to the LORD and he boldly followed the Lord wherever the Lord led him.
 God led him to a Widow who was able to provide food for him during a time of drought.
 After a while, the widow’s son became sick and died.
 Elijah prayed for the boy and the Lord restored him to life.
 When the widow’s son died she lost all hope.
 Not only did she lose her son, but any chance of ever having a future.
 She blamed this death on herself and some unnamed sin.
 She had given up all hope but Elijah did not.
 Elijah prayed that God would heal the widow’s son.
 God heard Elijah’s prayer and healed the boy.
 From this story we learn that God forgives us of our sins, the power of prayer, and God’s ability to use ordinary people to achieve the extraordinary.

 - Children will learn they are forgiven from their sins.

 - Children will learn that prayer is powerful.

 - Children will learn that God can and will use ordinary people to achieve the extraordinary.

 - Baby Doll

 - Poster board

 Note: In the teaching plan below the words in italics are meant to be read aloud.
 The regular text is simply directions for the teacher.

 > > > > Basic Teaching Plan < < < <